What's the problem?

 Continue

-Drag the slider to move the curves/lines.
+Drag the slider to move the segments.

-The final curve made by scaled segments, represents our sum \( \color{#a585ff}A_{\color{#ff7a7a}4} \).
-Looks more familiar uh?
+The final curve made by the scaled segments represents our sum \( \color{#a585ff}A_{\color{#ff7a7a}4} \).
+The shape is getting harder to ignore.

 Continue

-So. the algorithm for 4 points was.
+The algorithm for 4 points was:

-Sample : 4 points, by breaking the line into 3 pieces.
+Sample: 4 points, by breaking the line into 3 pieces.

-Divide : Divide each segment by 4.
+Divide: divide each segment by 4.

-Divide : Divide each segment by n.
+Divide: divide each segment by n.

 Scale down Add